The Love Cheat: Reception

 The film was met with mixed reviews.
 Editor's Herald enjoyed the piece, comparing it to the prior work which starred Caprice and Hale, Oh, Boy!, released earlier that year.
 They felt it was a good light comedy, but was not the type of film which would elicit laughing out loud moments.
 They praised the production, direction, and photography of the movie.
 Motion Picture News felt that the film's plot was extremely thin, leading to the production having to have a lot of filler scenes added.
 However, they complimented the way in which Capellani handled adding that fluff.
 They also enjoyed Hale's performance, and while they felt that Caprice also did a good job, she could have done better.
 The felt that "Hickman's talents were wasted in a saccharine role."
 Finally, they felt the film relied too heavily on close-ups.
 Wid's Daily (which later became The Film Daily) similarly felt the plot was thin and incredibly predictable, as well as having too many close-ups, leading to an overall poor feeling on the direction in terms of moving the film forward, but had a positive overall artistic effect.
 They felt the cinematography was excellent with first rate camera-work.
 They were not overly impressed with the acting of the two leads, but felt the supporting cast was adequate.

+Preservation

+With no holdings located in archives, The Love Cheat is considered a lost film.